Partnering with City Parks Alliance for Strong Urban Parks

 Between 2014 and 2016, City Parks Alliance and RAND Corporation conducted The National Study of Neighborhood Parks, a research project that identified how neighborhood parks in America’s cities encourage people to be more physically active.
 Data collectors observed park design and behaviors in 175 neighborhood parks in 25 cities across the country.
 Key findings of the report included the discovery that girls are less likely to spend time in parks and that parks with walking loops had a higher senior citizen visitation rate than those that did not have one.

-In its newest study, which is scheduled for release in late September 2018, Active Parks, Healthy Cities: Recommendations from the National Study of Neighborhood Parks, City Parks Alliance explores how cities are leveraging the power of parks, innovation and partnerships to encourage people to be more active.
+In its newest study, City Parks Alliance explores how cities are leveraging the power of parks, innovation and partnerships to encourage people to be more active.

 City Parks Alliance also leads and serves a network of diverse organizations that encompass the greater world of parks, from neighborhood groups to government agencies, championing high quality urban parks throughout the nation.
 Their biennial conference Greater & Greener is the leading international conference for urban park leaders, city planning and design professionals, public officials, advocates, funders, and innovators.
 In the past, conferences have centered on issues like greenspaces, urban infrastructure, and public health.